Balloon-borne telescope

 A balloon-borne telescope is a type of airborne telescope, a sub-orbital astronomical telescope that is suspended below one or more stratospheric balloons, allowing it to be lifted above the lower, dense part of the Earth's atmosphere.
 This has the advantage of improving the resolution limit of the telescope at a much lower cost than for a space telescope.
 It also allows observation of frequency bands that are blocked by the atmosphere.
+Multiple cosmic-ray, neutrinos, and particle observatories and detectors were also launched on balloons.

 History

 Balloon-borne telescopes have been used for observation from the stratosphere since the Stratoscope I was launched in 1957.
 A number of different instruments have since been carried aloft by balloons for observation in the infrared, microwave, X-ray and gamma ray bands.
 The BOOMERanG experiment, flown between 1997–2003, and the MAXIMA, which made flights in 1998 and 1999, were used to map the Cosmic Microwave Background Radiation.